boyanraichev/bulglish-permalinks/readme.txt

 Donate link: http://talkingaboutthis.eu/
 Tags: bulgarian, bulgarian permalink, cyrillic, slugs, transliteration Requires at least: 3.0.1
-Tested up to: 4.1.0
+Tested up to: 4.4.0
-Stable tag: 1.2.0
+Stable tag: 1.3.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin converts Bulgarian cyrillic characters in slugs to Latin characters, according to the official rules for transliteration.
+This plugin converts Bulgarian cyrillic characters in slugs and filenames to Latin characters, according to the official rules for transliteration.

 == Description ==

-This plugin converts Bulgarian cyrillic characters in slugs to Latin characters, according to the official rules for transliteration.
+This plugin converts Bulgarian cyrillic characters in slugs and filenames to Latin characters, according to the official rules for transliteration.

 Cyrillic letters in URLs, while supported, are ugly and when copy/pasted around the internet are often encoded (converted to those ugly URLs looking like %DU^ED%…)
 The Plugin based on the work of Iacovos Constantinou for a similar plugin for greek alphabet.

+The plugin automatically converts slugs when a post is created, as well as file names, when a file is uploaded.

 It will also work for Russian permalinks, as it matches all the letters in the Russian alphabet, although the user should have in mind that there are minor differences in the common transliterations rules in the two languages.